When to Take Demo Trading to a Live Trading Account

 In addition to understanding your trading platform, you should also know which currency pairs you’re interested in trading.
 Each currency pair operates in unique ways and strategies that work with one may not work with another.
 This has a practical aspect too: certain currency pairs may not be supported by a brokerage, affecting where you can open your account.
 You should have practiced trading with these specific pairs and you should feel confident in predicting these pairs.

 Before you start live trading, you should be showing consistent levels of profit.
 You should not be on a down turn; even if you have made money overall, you shouldn’t begin investing in a live account if your recent trades have been failing.
 Your strategy may no longer apply to the current market.
 Generally a trader wants to show anywhere from three months to a year of solid, profitable trading, depending on their confidence and risk level.

 The forex market is special because you can get started with such a small amount.
 However, starting with a small amount also means that even with leverage you won’t be profiting much.
 The more you can invest the more money you’ll make, but as with all investments you should never risk more than you can afford to lose.

 Coming up with some kind of working strategy is probably the most tricky part.

-Once you’ve determined your currency pairs that you’re going to trade, you need to track them so that you can perform analysis on them.
 Your trading platform will provide all the tools necessary to identify trading indicators, but you’ll need to develop working plan and trading strategy regarding when to trade and how much to trade.